fzipi/ftw-tests-schema/spec/v1/ftw.md

     description: "This file contains example tests."
   ...
 ```
-What follows are all the possible Metadata parameters that are current supported
+What follows are all the possible Metadata parameters that are currently supported

 author
 ------